carakey/alamw19-statements/README.md

 1. Incorporated this output into an almost identical XSLT, [f3-f4_randomize.xsl](xsl_transforms/f3-f4_randomize.xsl), replacing the index positions.

 1. Applied XSLT to transform [alamw19_statements_f3_raw.xml](xml_generations/alamw19_statements_f3_raw.xml) to [alamw19_statements_f4_raw.xml](xml_generations/alamw19_statements_f4_raw.xml).

+### Fourth Generation (F4) Markup: Breaking the text into sentence-like units

+During this phase, the text was divided into sentences based on their syntax as well as their content.
+I manually added S-Unit (aka Sentence) tags to enclose each single articulated thought, whether it exactly matched an orthographic sentence or whether multiple independent clauses occurred within the bounds of a sentence.
+I also marked the type of content the S-Unit contained.

+#### Method

+1. I saved the F4 Raw XSLT ouptput as [alamw19_statements_f4.xml](xml_generations/alamw19_statements_f4.xml), using Oxygen's auto-indent tool to adjust the indentation for readability.

+1. During the initial pass through the F4 text, I added the structural `<s>` tags to define the sentence-like units ("S-Units").
+In some cases, I made editorial changes to the text in order to allow the S-Units to stand independently with their meaning intact.
+Changes were enclosed in square brackets to show their editorial nature.
+    * Changes were allowed in two circumstances:
+        * Where an "artificial" sentence was constructed - an S-Unit that was not a separate orthographic sentence in the original text;
+        * Where an original sentence made reference to a preceding sentence.
+    * Examples of these editorial changes include:
+        * Capitalizing the first letter of an S-Unit derived from a compound sentence;
+        * Adding a period at the end of an S-Unit derived from a compound sentence;
+        * Inserting copied phrases from one part of a compound or complex sentence into another part where those phrases are implied;
+        * Supporting referential pronouns or phrases, like "it," "this," or "the same thing" with the nouns from a preceding sentence.
+    * In this last circumstance, I used the wording from the immediately preceding sentence in every case.
+In particular, this applies to the naming of the organization who issued the statement versus the use of "we" or "our organization."
+In other words, if the preceding sentence stated the name of the issuing organization, I used "[[This Organization]]," whereas if the preceding sentence used the pronoun "we," I used "[we]."
+    * Worked example:
+        * F4 Raw text: _"We at [This Organization] are committed to do better by our community of librarians and we insist that as our parent organization [Organization] take leadership to do the same."_
+        * Approach: The original sentence expresses two distinct ideas: a commitment from the organization, and a call to action for the parent organization.
+I marked these two ideas in separate S-Units for analysis.
+I added a period at the end of S1 and capitalized the first letter of S2.
+I also substituted the referential phrase "do the same" in S2 with the wording from S1, "do better by our community of librarians."
+        * Resulting S-Units:
+            * S1: _"We at [This Organization] are committed to do better by our community of librarians[.]"_
+            * S2: _"[A]nd we insist that as our parent organization [Organization] take leadership to [do better by our community of librarians]."_

+1. In this first pass, I added @type attributes to certain types of S-Units which are of particular analytic interest:
+    * Descriptions of the ALAMW19 incident, other instances of discrimination, and/or of underlying structural racism in the library profession, to which the statement is meant to react.
+    * Proposed solutions, actions, or strategies.